 Becoming a bioinformatician takes a lot of hard work, but it’s definitely worth the effort.
 Check out our article on some of the ways in which bioinformatics can be used.
 Are there any bioinformaticians out there who can share their experiences?
 We’d love to hear how you got into your career in bioinformatics in the comments.

 - Vincent AT, Charette SJ.
 (2015).
 Who qualifies to be a bioinformatician?
 Frontiers in Genetics 6:164.

 - Wu H, Palani A. (2015).
-Bioinformatics Curriculum Development and Skill Sets for Bioinformaticians.
-IEEE: El Paso, Tx. doi:10.1109/FIE.2015.7344321
+‘Bioinformatics Curriculum Development and Skill Sets for Bioinformaticians’ in 2015 IEEE Frontiers in Education Conference (FIE).
+IEEE: El Paso, TX.

 - Welch L, Lewitter F, Schwartz R, Brooksbank C, Radivojac P, Gaeta B, Schneider MV.
 (2014).
-Bioinformatics Curriculum Guidelines?: Toward a Definition of Core Competencies, 10(3): e1003496.
+Bioinformatics Curriculum Guidelines?: Toward a Definition of Core Competencies, PLOS Computational Biology 10(3): e1003496.